Note: last updated in April 2014.

 I liken this approach to examining a few pictures from a remote webcam and trying to find out what's happening out there!..
 The method can be powerful, although with some limitations.
 One of its advantages is that it is easy to implement in Oracle!
 One of the main source of information for this type of monitoring is GV$SESSION, which is available in Oracle since ages.
 More recently GV$ACTIVE_SESSION_HISTORY has proven very useful and I quite like the additional improvements introduced there in11gR2.

 Examples: One of my favorites is a script I have called top.sql (not very much an original name I know :) which queries gv$session (RAC-aware) and prints out what I currently find the most interesting details (for my environment) on active sessions that I can fit in roughly 200 characters.
-Another script that does a similar job taking data from v$active_session_history is ash.sql together with 'its brothers' ash2.sql and ash4.sql which are meant for RAC of 2 and 4 nodes respectively.
+Another script that does a similar job taking data from v$active_session_history is ash.sql. the scripts ash2.sql, ash3.sql and ash4.sql are the RAC versions for 2, 3 and 4 node RACs respectively.

-One of the points that I have found as most time-consuming when writing such monitoring scripts has to do with deciding which information I wanted to display and how to pack it in a relatively short line.
+One of the typical pain points when writing CLI monitoring scripts is deciding which information to display and how to pack it in a relatively short line.
 I have also found that with each major Oracle versions I want to refresh my scripts with a few changes.
-I have recently done that when moving from 10g to 11gR2.

-Scripts details: I have packaged some of the scripts that I have written and that I find useful in a zip file which is available at this link (see there for the most recent version of the Monitoring Scripts file).
-Note that the scripts are tested on 11gR2, some of them will also work on 10g.
+Scripts details: I have packaged some of the scripts that I have written and that I find useful in a zip file which is available at this link (unzip locally and run using sqlplus).
+Note that the scripts are tested on 11gR2, many of them will also work on 10g and 12c.